webguru103/smooch-docs/pages/faq/web-messenger.md

 # Web Messenger FAQ

-## How can I automatically open the web messenger on my website?
+## How can I automatically open the Web Messenger on my website?

 You can use the function `open()` function of the Smooch Web Messenger.
 Simply call this function after you initialize Smooch on your web page.

-## How can I customize the texts that are displayed on the web messenger?
+## How can I customize the texts that are displayed on the Web Messenger?

-Customizing labels is easy, our [web messenger documentation](/guide/web-messenger/#strings-customization).
-You can find the list of all customizable strings on the [web messenger GitHub page](https://github.com/smooch/smooch-js#options)
+Customizing labels is easy, our [Web Messenger documentation](/guide/web-messenger/#strings-customization).
+You can find the list of all customizable strings on the [Web Messenger GitHub page](https://github.com/smooch/smooch-js#options)

-## How can I customize the web messenger?
+## How can I customize the Web Messenger?

 You have three tools for changing the appearance of the widget:

 1. Apply CSS styles to it directly
 2. Use our built in style selector
-3. Fork the web messenger and change whatever aspects you like.
+3. Fork the Web Messenger and change whatever aspects you like.

 Note that if you use CSS to change the appearance of the messenger, we can’t guarantee that a major improvement of our codebase won’t break your custom styles.